AdaDiff: Accelerating Diffusion Models through Step-Wise Adaptive Computation: Experiments

 \subsection{Ablation Study}

-\textbf{DeeDiff without UA-Loss.} To analyze how uncertainty-aware layer-wise loss affects the whole model, we conduct a group of experiments that exclude uncertainty-aware layer-wise loss.
-As shown in the Table~\ref{tab:ablation}, the performance degrades to 14.5 with only 20\% layer reduction, reflecting that our UA-loss is able to fill the performance gap between early-exited models and full models.
+\textbf{AdaDiff without UA-Loss.} To analyze how our proposed uncertainty-aware layer-wise loss affects the performance, we conduct an ablation study that excludes uncertainty-aware layer-wise loss.
+As shown in Table~\ref{tab:ablation}, the results on the first line show that the performance of the model without UA-Loss degrades to 14.5 with only 20\% layer reduction, reflecting that our UA-loss can fill the performance gap between early-exited models and full models.

 \textbf{Parameter Sharing.} We compare the model with parameter sharing and our models.
-The performance shown on the fourth line in Table~\ref{tab:ablation} is 5.7 FID with 41.7\% layer drop.
-We believe parameter sharing will be harmful to uncertainty estimation of diffusion models since the large sampling steps and number of layers make it hard for a simple linear layer to learn fine-grained uncertainty.
+The performance shown on the second line in Table~\ref{tab:ablation} is 5.7 FID with 41.7\% layer drop.
+We believe parameter sharing will be harmful to the uncertainty estimation of diffusion models since the large sampling steps and number of layers make it hard for a simple linear layer to learn fine-grained uncertainty.

-\textbf{Different Sampling Strategies.} We also conduct several experiments with DPM-Solver in 50 steps to show our model can bring benefits to other acceleration methods.
-Surprisingly, the model achieves even better results without early exiting comparing with our basic models and show similar performance as basic model after early exiting.
-More discussion and results related to the different sampling strategies can be found in the supplementary material.